THE ULTIMATE STYLIST'S

 But Balayage isn’t as simple as just painting on lightener.

 Like other techniques, it requires some serious science.
-The formula, the application, the process – it’s all incredibly technical and complicated, but we’ll definitely break it down for you.
+The formula, the application, the process – it’s all incredibly technical and complicated, but don't panic, we’ll break it down for you.

 First though, let’s talk about where Balayage comes from.